 - TOEFL/IELTS: evidence of fluency in English, demonstrated by a TOEFL score of at least 100 on the iBT or an overall band score of 7 on the IELTS (only for applicants whose native language is not English).

 - Recommendations: we look for strong recommendations from academic and professional recommenders who know you well and can tell us about your qualifications for our program.

 - Essays: you will have the opportunity to tell us about yourself through three essays: one discussing your decision to pursue a career in international development, one describing an experience in which you exercised leadership, and one analyzing a public policy problem and discussing a range of solutions.

 Simply meeting the criteria above does not guarantee admission.
 Our program receives many more applications from well-qualified candidates than can be admitted, and we carefully consider all aspects of each application we receive.
 Offers of admission are made to the strongest candidates.

 |70% developing countries||51% men||25% 23-25 years old|

 |10% other industrialized countries||25% 29+ years old|

 "I knew I wanted to attend graduate school, and I knew I wanted to study public policy and international development.
-I studied Economics and Anthropology as an undergraduate, and this furthered my interest in an interdisciplinary approach to development that was backed by both rigorous methodologies, yet inclusive of the local context and presented a holistic picture." - Nikita Taniparti MPA/ID 2018 (India)
+I studied economics and anthropology as an undergraduate, and this furthered my interest in an interdisciplinary approach to development that was backed by rigorous methodologies, yet inclusive of the local context and that presented a holistic picture." - Nikita Taniparti MPA/ID 2018 (India)